flaxandteal/arches-rbac-permissions/README.md

     "arches_rbac_permissions",
     "arches_querysets",
     "casbin_adapter.apps.CasbinAdapterConfig",
-    "demo",
 ]
 ```

 Correct `MIDDLEWARE = [...` to `MIDDLEWARE += [...`

-3. Version your dependency on `"arches_rbac_permissions"` in `pyproject.toml`:
+4. Version your dependency on `"arches_rbac_permissions"` in `pyproject.toml`:
 ```
 dependencies = [
     "arches>=7.6.0,<7.7.0",
     "arches_rbac_permissions==0.0.1",
+    "arches_querysets[drf]"
 ]
 ```

-4. Add the application to your URLs in `urls.py`:
+5. Add the application to your URLs in `urls.py`:
 ```
 urlpatterns.append(path('', include('arches_rbac_permissions.urls')))
+urlpatterns.append(path("", include("arches_querysets.urls")))
 ```

-4. Add `cytoscape-elk` to your npm dependencies:
+6. Add `cytoscape-elk` to your npm dependencies:
 ```
 npm i --save cytoscape-elk
 ```

-5. From your project run migrate to add the model included in the app:
+7. From your project run migrate to add the model included in the app:
 ```
 python manage.py migrate
 ```

-6. Next be sure to rebuild your project's frontend to include the plugin:
+8. Next be sure to rebuild your project's frontend to include the plugin:
 ```
 npm run build_development
 ```